govex/open-data-inventory/identify-datasets.md

 * Used to record a measurement or transaction, and/or provides information on government services, initiatives or resources?
 * Drive lists, tables, graphs, charts, maps, or other visualizations that your department uses?

+As you compile your datasets and fill in the

+EAse of release
+Frequetncy

 **Step 2.** [Post Inventory](post.md)